The Fremont Motto: “De Libertas Quirkas” (freedom to be peculiar)

 In 1991, Fremont Scientists did extensive research at a local Fremont pub.
 With a few slurs and stumbles, they came to the conclusion that the intersection of N Fremont Ave and 35th St N was, indeed, the Center of the Universe.
 They supported their statement with the claim that it could not be disproven.
 (It couldn’t be proven either, but that’s beside the fact.)

 Shortly thereafter, through much politicking and cajoling, the Fremont Scientists convinced the Metropolitan King County Council to officially name Fremont as the Center of the Known Universe.
-You can read the official proclamation, which declared Fremont to be an Independent ImagiNation and a mecca for those of independent minds and spirits, and is forever and fervently empowered with all the rights and privileges thereto accruing.
-Really.
+An official proclamation declared Fremont to be an Independent ImagiNation and a mecca for those of independent minds and spirits.

-This geocache was hidden with special permisison from Geocaching HQ.
+This geocache was hidden with special permission from Geocaching HQ.